 In general, the selected ultimate losses are based on the results of five projection methods: the reported and paid development methods, the reported and paid Bornhuetter-Ferguson methods, and the frequency/severity method.
-In addition, for workers compensation we employed development and Bornhuetter-Ferguson methods on reported losses adjusted for case reserve adequacy.
 Our selections are based on judgment reflecting the range of estimates produced by the methods and the strengths and weaknesses of each method.
 These methods are described in the final section of this report.
 We also calculated the implied severities and pure premiums as a reasonability check.